microsoft/cookie-doh/docs/dev_setup.md

  If you use [codespaces](index.md#codespaces) or [devcontainers](index.md#devcontainer),
  you don't need to set up a local development environment.
- But otherwise, follow these steps to set up some useful utilities
+ But otherwise, follow these steps to set up some useful utilities.

 ## :penguin: Linux/WSL instructions